Alight Inc. (ALIT) Shares Down Despite Recent Market Volatility

 ALIT’s Market Performance

-ALIT’s stock has seen a 0.93% increase for the week, with a 0.31% rise in the past month and a 13.54% gain in the past quarter.
-The volatility ratio for the week is 3.89%, and the volatility levels for the past 30 days are at 3.57% for Alight Inc. The simple moving average for the last 20 days is 2.74% for ALIT stock, with a simple moving average of 19.09% for the last 200 days.
+The stock of Alight Inc. (ALIT) has seen a -5.75% decrease in the past week, with a -3.43% drop in the past month, and a 4.16% gain in the past quarter.
+The volatility ratio for the week is 3.67%, and the volatility levels for the past 30 days are at 3.67% for ALIT.
+The simple moving average for the last 20 days is -5.99% for ALIT stock, with a simple moving average of 9.21% for the last 200 days.

 Analysts’ Opinion of ALIT